rnosov/react-reveal/README.md

 ## Server Side Rendering

 `react-reveal` supports server side rendering out of the box.
 In some cases, when the javascript bundle arrives much later than the HTML&CSS it might cause a flickering. `react-reveal` will try to autodetect this and apply gentle fadeout effect on the initial render to mitigate flickering.
-If you want you can disable the fadeout effect like so ( place this code somewhere near the entry point of your application):
+If you want you can disable the fadeout effect like so ( place this code somewhere near the entry point of your app):

 ```jsx
 import {ssrFadeout} from 'react-reveal/globals';